CPA Exam Qualification Certificate

 Program Learning Outcomes

-• Demonstrate a comprehensive understanding of auditing principles, generally accepted auditing standards; and their application to the examination of financial statements.
+• Demonstrate a comprehensive understanding of auditing principles, generally accepted auditing standards; and their application to the examination of financial statements.\\nSUGGESTED CHANGE: Apply auditing principles and generally accepted auditing standards effectively in the examination of financial statements.

-• Demonstrate awareness of ethics as required by the Maryland State Board of Public Accountancy.
+• Demonstrate awareness of ethics as required by the Maryland State Board of Public Accountancy.\\nSUGGESTED CHANGE: Apply ethical standards as required by the Maryland State Board of Public Accountancy.

 Program Requirements